- Anti-capitalist movement that seeks to create “a society of cooperation and community” – i.e., a socialist economy

 In early May 2012, it was reported that OWS had shifted its main base of operations to three Washington, DC offices belonging to the Institute for Policy Studies.
 The Service Employees International Union said it would pay the $4,000-per-month rent for those offices for at least the next six months.

-In early May 2012, five self-proclaimed anarchists from the Occupy Cleveland group—Douglas Wright, Brandon Baxter, Anthony Hayne.
+In May 2012, five self-proclaimed anarchists from the Occupy Cleveland group—Douglas Wright, Brandon Baxter, Anthony Hayne.
 Joshua Stafford, and Connor Stevens—were arrested for plotting to blow up a heavily traveled bridge (which carries a four-lane state highway) spanning the Cuyahoga River in Ohio.
 They planted explosives at the base of the bridge but were unable to detonate them successfully.
 A Cleveland.com news story revealed the evolving nature of the conspiracy: